nicolewang2000/sid-nicole-module2/README.md

 * BOOKCLUB! runs on Ruby 2.6.1 and Rails 6.0.3.2.

-* If you would like to run this on your local Rails server: fork/clone, `bundle install`, `rails db:seed` to seed the database with some sample users and groups, then `rails s` to start the local server.
+* If you would like to run this on your local Rails server: fork/clone, `bundle install`, `rails db:migrate`, `rails db:seed` to seed the database with some sample users and groups, then `rails s` to start the local server.

 ## What's in the box